How To Show Promotions on a Resume (With Examples)

 This option provides you with the opportunity to save space and quickly showcase your promotion to a senior position to hiring managers and recruiters.
 If this ends up being your chosen format, make sure to choose the impressive achievements that will position you for the industry and position you want.

-How To Highlight Promotions Within the Same Role
+How To Show Promotions on a Resume Within the Same Role

 What is a promotion within the same role?
 Sometimes, these are referred to as “lateral promotions” or “in-role advancements.”